MatyaAydin/SemesterProject/notes/questions.md

 **New**:
 * What horizon should I use for benchmarking ?
-* Hyperparameter optimization: optuna ?
+* Hyperparameter optimization: optuna ? how many layers, neighbors, hidden size, kernel size, activation functions